 Geeky Analogy: Elder Cunningham rationalizes concepts of The Book of Mormon to himself and explains them to the Africans using Star Wars and Lord Of The Rings references.

 Hakuna Matata: Played with twice.
-Most noticeably in "Hasa Diga Eebowai" where the true meaning of the phrase subverts the normal optimism of the trope, which is not surprising considering that the English translation of thephrase is "Fuck you, God".
+Most noticeably in "Hasa Diga Eebowai" where the true meaning of the phrase subverts the normal optimism of the trope, which is not surprising considering that the English translation of the phrase is "Fuck you, God".
+The Trope Namer is even referenced with "Does it mean no worries for the rest of our days?"
 The trope is then deconstructed with "Turn It Off" where the missionaries sing about forgetting their problems, but instead of this being a sign of how care-free they are, it hints at Stepford Smiler tendencies as the Elders suppress their emotions through tap-dance, including a sister succumbing to cancer, an abusive father, and one with gay thoughts.

 Heel-Faith Turn: Double Subversion.
 When Elder Price prances in during "I Believe", General Butt Fucking Naked is... unimpressed.
 At the end, though, when he's confronted by Elders Cunningham, Price, and the Ugandans, he relents and joins the missionaries in the final number.

 During "Hello", where at one point the singers go "So you won't burn in..." and another man belts out a "HeeeeeEEEEEEELL-OOOOOOOOOOOO!"

 In "Hasa Diga Eebowai", Mafala Hatimbi goes, "Here's the butcher, he has AIDS; here's the teacher, she has AIDS; here's the doctor, he has AIDS; here's my daughter [Nabulungi], she has AAAAAAA......wonderful disposition!"